Cleaning equipment

 Cleaning Can be Key to a Happy End of Tenancy

-When you vacate a property at the end of your tenancy, your main obligation is to return the property in the same, or as close to the same, condition as when you moved in.
-Due allowance is made for fair wear and tear.
+When you vacate a property at the end of your tenancy, one of your primary responsibilities is to return the property in the same condition, or as close to it as possible, as when you first moved in.
+This includes cleaning the property thoroughly.
+Fair wear and tear is taken into account, but you are expected to address any cleaning or damage beyond normal usage.

 Returning the property in a good condition has numerous benefits for both you and the landlord.
 Most notably, you’ll likely get your full deposit back.
 Therefore, unsurprisingly, cleaning can be key to a happy end of tenancy.